acloudmaker/Expert-AWS/README.md

 ### GitHub Resources
 #### AWS Inventory
 1. [AWS Inventory](https://github.com/devops-israel/aws-inventory) : The AWS Inventory is using the AWS JavaScript SDK and Bootstrap
-2. [List of ALL AWS resources](https://github.com/MichaelDimmitt/check-all-aws-regions) : Using _aws resourcegroupstaggingapi_ command
+2. [List of ALL AWS resources](https://github.com/MichaelDimmitt/check-all-aws-regions) : Using _aws resourcegroupstaggingapi_ command, tested and it works!

 ### Gruntwork